rxdvd/idsred/README.md

 pip install -e .
 ```

+## Usage example

+A notebook that explains how to use the pipeline is found in this repository [here](https://github.com/temuller/idsred/blob/main/reduction.ipynb).

 ## Contributing

 To contribute, either open an issue or send a pull request (preferred option).
 You can also contact me directly.